-When we test, instead of using the normal distribution to compute probabilities, we use Student's t-distribution.
+If the sample is smaller, the distribution of the sample mean is not really normal.
+It turns out to have a form known as Student's t-distribution.
 This is a family of probability distributions.
 There are two parameters; the observed value s, and the number of degrees of freedom.

-The number of degrees of freedom is k - 1 for our purposes.
+The number of degrees of freedom is k-1 for our purposes.
 When the number of degrees of freedom is small, the t-distribution has rather heavier tails than the normal distribution, so the test takes into account that the standard error may be larger than we think (because the population standard deviation is larger than we expected).
 When the number of degrees of freedom is large, the t-distribution is very similar to the normal distribution.
 One can get p-values from tables, or by the Matlab function ttest.